th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `SurrenderByFaction(nFactionFrom, nFactionTo)` - Routine 736

 - `736.
 SurrenderByFaction`
-- This affects all creatures in the area that are in faction nFactionFrom...
+- This affects all creatures in the area that [ARE](GFF-File-Format#are-area) in faction nFactionFrom...
 - - Makes them join nFactionTo
 - - Clears all actions
 - - Disables combat mode